Housing for Returning Students - 2025-2026 Housing Selection Process

 At your or if in a group, your group leader's, designated Housing Selection time (again we recommend your group leader be the person with the earliest time), you should notice a Room Selection section on the left side of your Symplicity Residence home page.
 To begin the process of choosing your living space, click on the blue "Open" button next to the name of your Housing Selection process.

 **Even if you miss your selection time, your group leader can always go in and select a room any time that week.
-All processes stay open until April 20.
+All processes stay open until the last day of selection.
 The only thing that will happen is more people may have selected but other spaces will be available.

 **If you do not select a room during selection but completed an application, an assignment will be made for you as you committed to living on campus by completing the application.